 Three are the products resulting from degradation:

-1. Solid wastes, mainly carboxylic acids, carbon and carbon deposits, which are highly flammable and corrosive, due to their acidic properties.
+- Solid wastes, mainly carboxylic acids, carbon and carbon deposits, which are highly flammable and corrosive, due to their acidic properties.

 In order to remove them, solar thermal power plants are equipped with three technologies: